smatechnologies/ibm-i-agent-docs/docs/message-management/screens.md

+---
+sidebar_label: 'Message Management Screens and Windows'
+---

-## Message Management Screens and Windows
+# Message Management Screens and Windows

-### Message Management Performance Parameters
+## Message Management Performance Parameters

 This function is used to set global options that control the actions of LSAM Message Management.